Canonical Functions and Differential Graded Symplectic Pairs in Supergeometry and AKSZ Sigma Models with Boundary: Summary and Future Areas of Work

-In this paper, we have discussed mathematical and physical applications of canonical functions.
-They unify many geometric structures in terms of graded geometry and have been used to construct new mathematical structures.
-Derived, twisted QP manifolds and QP pairs have been proposed as generalizations of QP manifolds.
-Moreover it has been shown that they unify and explain kinds of twisted structures and the associated AKSZ sigma models with WZ terms and their bulk-boundary correspondences.
+In this paper, we have analyzed the mathematical structures of the boundary conditions of AKSZ sigma models and boundary theories, and we have discussed the connections between canonical functions and QP pairs.
+We have proposed a new algebroid, the strong Courant algebroid.

-However, we do not completely analyze the properties of solutions of canonical function equations and the deformation theory.
-Deformation theory of QP structure will unify various classical and important structures, for examples, Nijenhuis structures on Lie algebras, structures in Poisson geometry including the Courant-like algebroids and so on \cite{Kosmann-Schwarzbach:1990}.
-In order to understand complete structures, we must consider general deformation theory of QP manifolds and canonical functions.
+However, we have not completely analyzed the properties of the solutions of the canonical function equations, the deformation theory, and the equivalence classes of the QP description of a twisted QP manifold.
+The deformation theory of QP structures will unify various classical and new structures, for examples, the Nijenhuis structures on Lie algebras, the Courant-like algebroid structures in Poisson geometry, and others \cite{Kosmann-Schwarzbach:1990}.
+In order to understand the complete structures, we should consider the general classification of a QP pair $(T^*[n+1]\calL, \omega, \Theta, \calL, \alpha)$ and $(\calL,\omega_{\calL},\alpha_{\calL})$, which can be viewed as a simultaneous deformation of the homological function $\Theta$ and the canonical function $\alpha$.

-The quantization of the AKSZ sigma models with boundaries is important and considered as next progress.
-This will not only describe the quantum membrane theories as a physical application but also 'quantize' a wide class of geometric structures.

-All the examples derived from canonical functions in this paper are geometric.
-If we consider a QP manifold and a canonical function over a point, we will derive kinds of algebraic structures.
-We leave discussion about these questions to future work.
+In this paper, all of the examples derived from canonical functions are geometric.
+If we consider a QP manifold and a canonical function over a point, we can derive other kinds of algebraic structures.
+We will leave these as areas to investigate in future work.